Spokenly logoSpokenly Docs

 Uninstall

-Open Spokenly > Settings > General and click Uninstall CLI.
+Open Spokenly > General Settings and click Uninstall CLI.
 This removes the command from /usr/local/bin.